EU and EEA citizens in Scotland

 - UK Government's papers on how to prepare if the UK leaves the EU with no deal

-- UK Government's Guidance on travelling in the common travel area if there is no Brext deal
+- UK Government’s policy paper on EU Citizens’ Rights if there is no deal

 Migration Advisory Committee (MAC)